July 24, 2019; revised February 22, 2023

 First Cells on Earth Created via Kammic Energy (Same as a Gandhabba)

-15. At present, the division of existing cells creates new cells of different properties (scientists do not understand how!).
-A new human baby starts with a single cell (zygote) that is formed by the merger of two cells from the mother and father.
+15. The division of existing cells creates new cells of different properties (scientists do not understand how!).
+A new human baby starts with a single cell (zygote) formed by merging two cells from the mother and father.

 - The “first cells” come into existence via kammic energies from the past.
-Once they get started, then the “normal method” of cell division led to more cells (what we see now).
+Once getting started, the “normal method” of cell division led to more cells (what we see now).

 16. It is essential to realize that the dense physical body, say of a human being, is not directly created by mental energy.